digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native.md

 ### UC-FINAL: Explore the app by yourself, the more bugs you find the higher your payout will be!
 Check different view in the app and different settings, or try some of the following actions:

-- Minimizing the app and using others (multitasking)
+* Minimizing the app and using others (multitasking)
-- Change font size in the system settings of your smartphone
+* Change font size in the system settings of your smartphone
-- Try the accessibility settings of your smartphone
+* Try the accessibility features of your smartphone
-- Going offline and using the app without internet connection
+* Going offline and using the app without internet connection
-- Switch on Airplane Mode
+* Switch on Airplane Mode
-- Use the app at a location with bad reception
+* Use the app at a location with bad reception
-- Change between Landscape and Portrait mode
+* Change between Landscape and Portrait mode (rotate your phone)
-- Change language via the globe button
+* Change language via the globe button
+* Change settings within the app
-- Anything else you can think of...
+* Anything else you can think of...

 #### Did you have any problems with the app?